MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-opportunity-insights.md

 ---
-title: Enrich key sales information with insights from your application (preview)
+title: Enrich opportunity insights with data from your application (preview)
 description: Enhance sales information with Copilot for Sales in Outlook.
-Extend its capabilities by using insights from your own application. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+Extend its capabilities by using data from your own application. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot